afimpel/docker-compose-lemp/README.md

 ## docker / Nginx / MariaDB / Redis / PHP / Composer / Adminer
 ----

-A basic LAMP stack environment built using Docker Compose.
+A basic LEMP stack environment built using Docker Compose.
 It consists of the following:

 - PHP
 - Nginx